 The Affordable Care Act (ACA) will help small businesses by lowering premium cost growth and increasing access to quality, affordable health insurance.
 If you are small employer, the ACA information on this page may apply to you.

-Please note that for 2014 coverage, the online application will not be available through the Small Business Health Options Program (SHOP).
+Please note that for 2015 coverage, the online application will be available through the Small Business Health Options Program (SHOP).
 Small employers can still obtain insurance by using an agent, broker or insurance company that offers plans through SHOP.
-If you meet certain requirements, you may be eligible to claim a tax credit in 2014, but only if you enroll through SHOP.
+If you meet certain requirements, you may be eligible to claim a tax credit in 2014 or 2015, but only if you enroll through SHOP.
 Information and plan comparisons are still available on the SHOP website.

 Frequently Asked Questions